-Our approach exploits the connection between Tukey trimmed region and quantile regions pointed out by \cite{KongM12}, \textit{viz.} that the Tukey $\tau$-region is the intersection of directional $\tau$-quantile halfspaces, taken over all directions of the unit sphere.
-While it has been argued in the literature \citep[see page 652]{HallinPS10} that it is impossible to found a feasible procedure on this connection, we show that this is not the case.
-Specifically we demonstrate that a finite number of Kong and Mizera's $\tau$-quantile halfspaces yields the Tukey $\tau$-region, and we characterize these halfspaces in a way which allows for calculating them efficiently.
+Similar to HPS, our approach exploits the connection between Tukey trimmed regions and quantile regions pointed out by \cite{KongM12}, \textit{viz.} the fact that the Tukey $\kappa$-region is the intersection of directional $\kappa$-quantile halfspaces, taken over all directions of the unit sphere.
+Additionally, we derive special combinatorial properties of a Tukey region and make essential use of them in our algorithms.

-The new algorithms offer an efficient approach to calculate Tukey regions in arbitrary dimension and, by this, enable the use of statistical methodology based on these set-valued statistics.
-A simulation study as well as real data calculations (up to dimension $9$) are provided below to illustrate the performance of the algorithms.
-Our procedures have been implemented in C++ and visualized in $\mathbf{R}$.
-The complete code can be obtained from the authors.
+As they involve only simple operations and no optimization techniques, both our algorithms are easy to program.
+They also show high numerical precision even in larger dimension.
+Particularly, Algorithm~\ref{alg:1}, by its speed and storage efficiency, enables the use of statistical methodology based on Tukey-region statistics.
+To investigate the performance of the algorithms, a simulation study (up to dimension $9$) as well as real data calculations are provided.
+Our procedures have been implemented in C++ and interfaced and visualized in $\texttt{R}$ \citep{Rcore}.
+They are available in the \texttt{R}-package \texttt{TukeyRegion} \citep{TukeyRegionRpac} and can be downloaded from CRAN.

-The rest of this paper is organized as follows.
-Section \ref{Reconst} investigates the connection between Tukey trimmed regions and quantile regions.
-Section \ref{Algorithm} provides the algorithms.
-Section \ref{Comparisons} illustrates the performance of the proposed algorithms with real and simulated data.
-Section \ref{Conclusions} concludes.